 - Thought Provoking

-This book is very enjoyable and well worth the read.
-Great story with only minor weaknesses that may include aspects plot/dialogue/character development.
+This book is delightful and well worth the read.
+Great story with only minor weaknesses that may include aspects of plot/dialogue/character development.

-This book was entertaining.
-The writing and story telling are sound but there are several aspects that could be improved.
-May have too many editing/typo errors, too much telling or I just couldn’t get into the story as much as I’d hoped but it was enjoyable.
+This book was lovely.
+The plot was enjoyable, the characters liked, and the writing and storytelling were overall sound, though several aspects could be improved.
+The author may have too many editing/typo errors, too much telling, or I could not get into the story as much as I had hoped, but the book is enjoyable.

 Two Stars – Not Recommended: